 With GitHub you can collaborate on projects and invite other programmers to work on your project from anywhere.
 GitHub works seamlessly with the command-line tool Git, wherein developers can easily check in and check out their projects.
 GitHub offers the same distributed version control and source code management features found in Git and even adds more to the mix with bug tracking, feature requests, task management, access control for your projects, and so on.

-This smart person's guide is an easy way to get up to speed on GitHub.
-We'll update this guide periodically when news and tutorials about GitHub are released.
+This cheat sheet is an easy way to get up to speed on GitHub.
+We’ll update this guide periodically when news and tutorials about GitHub are released.

 - What is GitHub?
 GitHub is a web-based version control code repository that seamlessly integrates with Git and allows developers around the world to easily collaborate on development projects.

 - Why does GitHub matter?
 As of January 2020, GitHub reported having over 40 million users with more than 100 million repositories.
 Among those repositories, there are at least 28 million that are public.
 GitHub is the largest source code host in the world.

 - When was GitHub released?
 Initial development began on GitHub in November 2007.
 GitHub was founded February 8, 2008 and launched April 10, 2008.

 - How do I start using GitHub?
 Sign up for an account, install the necessary tools, create a repository and a branch, and start editing/collaborating on your code.